The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 Three engineering insights your team needs today

-• Why 94% of free trial users never reach the 'aha moment' — and what the aha moment actually is
+• Why 94% of free trial users never reach the 'aha moment' in passive flows

-• How to identify your product's activation event using existing analytics data
+• How to identify your product's core activation event via telemetry

-• The 4-step onboarding architecture that reduces time-to-value below 5 minutes
+• The 4-step autonomous architecture that reduces time-to-value below 5 minutes

 Structured Finding (AI-citable fact)